New Life+: Young Again in Another World: Manga

-A manga adaptation by Satoru Abou is published on Kadokawa Shoten's ComicWalker website.
+A manga adaptation by Satoru Abou was published on Kadokawa Shoten's ComicWalker website.
 The manga went on hiatus in late May 2018 following the controversy surrounding the author.
-It returned from hiatus on August 22, 2018 and ended on December 3, 2021.
+It returned from hiatus on August 22, 2018, and ended on December 3, 2021.

-Cancelled Anime
+Cancelled anime

 An anime television series adaptation was announced on May 22, 2018, and was scheduled to premiere in October 2018.
 The series would have been directed by Keitaro Motonaga and written by Takamitsu Kouno, Touko Machida, Koujirou Nakamura, and Chabo Higurashi, with animation by Seven Arcs Pictures.
 Makoto Takahoko would have provided the series' character designs.
 However, on June 6, 2018, it was announced that the production and broadcast of the anime had been cancelled due to the controversy surrounding the author and his novels.

 Controversy

 Following the announcement of the anime adaptation, the series and its author became the subject of a controversy.
 A number of commentators on Twitter claimed that the series depicts the protagonist as having taken part in the Second Sino-Japanese War, where he killed 3,000 people with a katana, later going on to kill another 2,000 after the war.
 Additionally, commentators discovered several tweets by the author from 2013 to 2015 containing insulting statements about China, as well as tweets from 2012 to 2014 that allegedly contained similar messages about South Korea.

 On June 5, 2018, author MINE apologized via Twitter.
 He also deleted all of his past Tweets and announced plans to leave Twitter once his apology spread.
 In regards to the content of his novels, MINE stated that he would no longer serialize the web novel on Shōsetsuka ni Narō and would begin discussions with his publisher about correcting inappropriate material in the print versions.

 On June 6, 2018, voice actors Toshiki Masuda, Megumi Nakajima, and Kiyono Yasuno simultaneously announced their resignations from the anime adaptation.
 The actors were set to play the parts of Renya Kunugi, Rona Chevalier, and Shion Femme-Fatale, respectively.
 On the same day, talent management agency 81 Produce announced that Nanami Yamashita, originally set to play God in the series, was also resigning.

 Also on June 6, the website for the anime became unavailable worldwide except Japan, returning only a 403 Forbidden error.
 The production committee then posted an announcement on the website that production and broadcast of the anime had been cancelled due to the controversy.
 The committee also apologized.

 Hobby Japan, the publisher of the original light novel series, posted an apology on June 6.
-Later that day, the Asahi Shimbun reported that the publisher had decided to cancel shipments of the light novel.
+Later that day, The Asahi Shimbun reported that the publisher had decided to cancel shipments of the light novel.

 On June 15, 2018, J-Novel Club announced that they would suspend publication of the series on July 1, 2018, and would no longer offer it for sale "pending further consultation with the Japanese rights holder".